AbsoluteVectoR/polimi-notes/README.md

 	- All notes are in Italian, except for Foundations of AI
     - Notes are available only for some courses of the study plan

 Keep in mind that these notes were created during periods of desperate studying, utilizing both professor-provided materials and resources from fellow students.
 They are not intended to be perfect and may be inaccurate and incomplete.
-If you notice any errors or have additions, feel free to open an issue or send a pull request.
+If you see any error feel free to open an issue or send a pull request.

 ## Main features